 During the year ended March 31, 2007, the Foundation received notification of being named as a beneficiary of an irrevocable bequest.
-As a result, the Foundation received a total of \$48,001,848, which has been invested by the Foundation and is being paid out to specific organizations in percentages identified in the will.
-Distributions of one thirty-second of the fair value of the fund determined at date of receipt are to be allocated to the named organizations and paid on a quarterly basis.
-These funds for others have been recorded as Marketable Securities Held for Others, an asset, and Bequest Funds Held for Others, a related liability, as the Foundation has no discretion as to their use, except in very limited circumstances as outlined in the will.
+As a result, the Foundation received a total of \$48,001,848, which was invested by the Foundation and paid out to specific organizations in percentages identified in the will.
+Distributions of one thirty-second of the fair value of the fund determined at date of receipt were allocated to the named organizations and paid on a quarterly basis.
+These funds for others were recorded as Marketable Securities Held for Others, an asset, and Bequest Funds Held for Others, a related liability, as the Foundation has no discretion as to their use, except in very limited circumstances as outlined in the will.
 Final distributions were made during the year ended March 31, 2017.